datacentricdesign/iob22/assignments/02-vending-machine/step5.md

 ---

 In Step 3 we played with different operators.
 For instance, we used assignments and conditions to decrease the number of remaining cups.
-You might have noticed that each time you execute your code, the number of cups is 10 (or the number that you set) and then it decreases by one.
+You might have noticed that each time you execute the code, the number of cups is 10 (or the number that you set) and then it decreases by one.
 The computer 'forget' between each execution of the code.
 The variables that keep information during the execution of the code are only available during the execution.
 As soon as the program stop, all this information is wiped out.

 In this step, we will explore how to use files to store and retrieve information at the beginning and the end of the program so that our program can 'remember' the number of remaining cups.